ccamel/awesome-ccamel/README.md

 - [eslint-functional/eslint-plugin-functional](https://github.com/eslint-functional/eslint-plugin-functional) - ESLint rules to disable mutation and promote fp in JavaScript and TypeScript.
 - [etherspot/etherspot-sdk](https://github.com/etherspot/etherspot-sdk) - Etherspot - Account Abstraction SDK
 - [etsd-tech/mcp-pointer](https://github.com/etsd-tech/mcp-pointer) - MCP tool: let you point at DOM elements for your favorite agentic coding tool.
 Let AI see what you see.
-- [event-catalog/eventcatalog](https://github.com/event-catalog/eventcatalog) - The architecture catalog for distributed systems.
-Document events, services, domains & flows with AI-powered discovery.
+- [event-catalog/eventcatalog](https://github.com/event-catalog/eventcatalog) - The discovery and governance layer for event-driven systems.
+Document your domains, services, events and schemas — for your teams and your AI agents.
 - [excalidraw/excalidraw](https://github.com/excalidraw/excalidraw) - Virtual whiteboard for sketching hand-drawn like diagrams
 - [f5nodes/wiki](https://github.com/f5nodes/wiki) - Wiki brings together everything blockchain developers and validators need — reliable endpoints, tools and infrastructure, snapshots, guides, tips, and resources — all in one place.
 - [facebook/docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.